 Lancaster City Council’s Tree Protection Officer

-Tree Preservation Order No. 622 (2017) had been made on 15th August 2017 in the interest of public amenity value and wildlife benefit.
+The City Council considered the remaining woodland trees to be under threat from removal, and Tree Preservation Order No. 621 (2017) had been made on 15th August 2017, in the interest of public amenity value and wildlife benefit.

 Following the Tree Protection Officer’s representation on behalf of Lancaster City Council, Members of the Committee had the opportunity to question the Tree Protection Officer on her representation.

-The Supporter, Mr. Fitton, then had the opportunity to reply.
+The Appellant, Mr. Wales, then had the opportunity to reply.

-(The Tree Protection Officer, the Appellants, Mr. and Mrs. McDonnell, and the Supporter, Mr. Fitton, left the meeting room whilst the Committee made its decision in private.)
+(The Tree Protection Officer and the Appellant, Mr. Wales, left the meeting room whilst the Committee made its decision in private.)

 Members considered the options before them: